klshepard/traceAnalysisTool/README.md

-# schnellstapel hello
+# Trace Analysis Tool for smFET and nano pore data.

-This tool is for QUICKLY looking at BATCH data from the schnellamt board reader.
+This tool is for QUICKLY looking at BATCH data from smFET devices The software was developed in the Bioelectronics Systems Lab of Kenneth Shepard at Columbia University.
+It allows to analyse large scale time series data of various measurement platforms to analyze single molecular data.

 ## Dependencies
 ### `make docs`